-Melanoma is a malignant (meaning a tumor that becomes progressively worse and could result in death) tumor of melanocytes.
-Melanocytes are cells that exude a dark reddish pigment that leave the skin a different color.
+Melanoma is a malignant (progressively worsening and potentially fatal) tumor of melanocytes.
+Melanocytes are cells that exude a dark reddish pigment which gives skin color.
 Melanocytes most often reside in the skin.

-Melanoma, being a form of cancer, is caused by irreparable damage to the DNA of a Melanocyte.
-In the case of Melanoma it is often caused by too much exposure to UV light from the sun or from tanning salons.
+Melanoma, as a form of cancer, is caused by irreparable damage to the DNA of a Melanocyte.
+Melanoma is often caused by too much exposure to UV light from the sun or from tanning salons.

 - Asymmetrical skin lesion

 - Border of the lesion is irregular